mutux/TwEater/README.md

 # TwEater
 A Python way to collect **MORE** Tweets and their **REPLIES** from Twitter than the official API.
+Currently only **Python 2.7.x** is supported.

 The motivation is to collect tweets for **Text Mining** or NLP tasks, such as message understanding, talking bot, opinion Mining, information extraction, event detection & tracking, tweet ranking, and so on.

 Therefore, not only the tweet text and basic attributes, but also **conversations**, **emojis**, links, mentions, hashtags are all necessary to be able to collected by it.

-Also, official API imposes limits on time and amount of the tweets you can collect, but TwEater does not!
+Also, official API imposes limits on time and amount of the tweets you can collect, try TwEater!

 ## Examples
 Look into the **eater.py**, it's a simple example of using this bot.